 The Best Alcohol for Jell-O Shots

 Vodka is typically regarded the finest liquor for Jell-O shots due to its neutral flavor.
 The other flavors can really pop against this background.
 An inexpensive bottle of vodka will do just fine for this recipe because the sweet gelatin will mask any harsh alcohol flavors.

 Rum is a great alternative if you want a shot with extra flavor.
 You might even use flavored liquors like lemon vodka, or stick to the classics like tequila, whiskey, brandy, or gin.
 Alcohol with a strength of about 80 (or 40% ABV) is recommended.
-Don’t use a stronger liquor like Everclear just because you prefer stronger shots.
-This is due to several factors: First, because liquor has a greater freezing point than water.

-You may have trouble getting the shots to set up if you use a higher-proof liquor.
 If the ratio of alcohol to other liquids is off, the resulting shot will be more soupy than jiggly.
 To add to that, high-proof liquors typically don’t have the best flavor.
 Finally, the convenient portability of high-proof alcohol makes it all too simple for people to drink excessively.

 Ingredients You’ll Need to Make Vodka Jello Shots